DRT Technology Stands Alone

 DRT Ammo Anatomy

 B. Our jackets have concentricity of less than two tenths of one thousands.
-We buy J4 rifle jackets, because they are the best in the world.
+We buy premium rifle and pistol jackets to ensure only the best accuracy.

-C. High quality propellent, measured to three tenths of a grain
+C. High quality propellant, measured to two tenths of a grain

 E. High quality primer.

 We insert a compressed core of powdered metal that is not bonded or sintered.
 At the end of this operation we have a projectile with perfect spin stability.
 In lead bullets you have bubbles in the core and impurities in the lead.
 In our cores we use laboratory grade materials that are 99.9% pure.
-We then combine the bullet with prepped brass – sized, cut to length and weighed for a perfect match.
+We then combine the bullet with new brass using automatic loaders for making consistent parts.

-The bullet flies more balanced in spin stability mode.
-On impact with harder metals the powdered core disintegrates, thus no ricochet.
-When it penetrates a gel block or organic tissue, the hydrostatic shock of the soft material going into the hollow point actually makes the entire core projectile expand.
+When the bullet penetrates a gel block or organic tissue, the soft material going into the hollow point actually makes the jacket peel like a banana, exposing the core, which is now spinning at high RPM - unsupported.
 There are no large chunks, just fine dust doing the terminal damage.

 United States Army Criminal Investigation Laboratory (USACIL), by Don Mikko